The Top 20 Task Management Apps to Help Manage Your Team

 Kanban’s method gains a digital version with Kanban Tool.
 The task management app is essentially a real-time management tool that aims to improve your team’s performance by organizing tasks in that way: all team members can share tasks, information, and comments on any device at any time, and the Kanban Tool organizes everything in a visual way.
 Besides, it provides metrics and graphs for analysis.

-Cost: free for teams of up to 3 elements (paid plans with premium features starting at 4.65 € per month per user).
+Cost: free for teams of up to 3 members (paid plans with premium features starting at 7€ per month per user).

 Marvin

 Although it doesn’t offer very advanced team management, Marvin is on this list of task management apps because of the unusual feature set in a platform of this type or at this cost.
-From unlimited project creation and day planning to habit analysis to improve productivity, the service also includes ways to stay focused, avoiding procrastination, and planning activities on the calendar.
-The app is synchronized with all devices, including native apps for Linux, Mac, and Windows, and allows the sharing of lists and tasks even with users who do not subscribe to the platform.

-Cost: starting at 7.45 € per month.
+Cost: starting at 7,45€ per month.

 Monday

-This is perhaps one of the most famous task management apps on the list, with more than 152 thousand customers worldwide.
-Monday provides various products for different types of teams, allowing customized processes and flows.
 Not only does it allow an overall assessment of the projects running with the team, but it also includes the possibility to perform briefings, roadmaps, and automations.
 This app also has the advantage of being integrated with other platforms, such as Gmail, GitHub, or Slack.

 Microsoft To Do

-The successor to Wunderlist, Microsoft To Doallows users to manage their tasks from all devices and on all operating systems.
+The successor to Wunderlist, Microsoft To Do allows users to manage their tasks from all devices and on all operating systems.

 Without any additional subscription, this appallows you to schedule reminders or add completion dates to the various tasks, allowing teams to create task lists for several team members.
 To Do also allows integration with Outlook.